Operates a two-stage data treatment process, based on two data treatment functions, and a pass/fail

 This function is set up to allow any functions to be passed as the

-), as well as any function to be passed as the outlier detection
+data treatment functions (f1 and f2), as well as any function to be passed as the outlier detection

-, as specified in the global_specs
+function f_pass, as specified in the global_specs and indiv_specs arguments.

 The arrangement of this function is inspired by a fairly standard data treatment process applied to indicators, which consists of checking skew and kurtosis, then if the criteria are not met, applying Winsorisation up to a specified limit.
 Then if Winsorisation still does not bring skew and kurtosis within limits, applying a nonlinear transformation such as log or Box-Cox.